 Estimates derived from this technique are better than the two techniques presented earlier because it reduces the biased view from the data and provides a more accurate estimate.

-The Bottom-Up Estimating technique is also known as the “definitive technique”.
-This estimation technique is the most accurate, time-consuming, and costly technique to estimate the cost.
+The Bottom-up Estimating technique is also known as the “definitive technique”.
+This estimation technique is the most accurate, time-consuming, and costly technique for estimating the cost.
 In this technique, the cost of each single activity is determined with the greatest level of detail at the bottom level and then rolls up to calculate the total project cost.

 Here, the total project work is broken down into the smallest work components.
-Its cost is estimated and then finally, it is aggregated to get the cost estimate of the project.
+Each component cost is estimated and then, finally, it is aggregated to get the project’s cost estimate.

-- It is the fastest technique to estimate cost but less accurate.
+- It is the fastest technique to estimate cost but least accurate.

 - This technique can be used with limited information available about the project.

-- This technique uses the statistical relationship between historical data and variables; e.g. cost of painting of wall per square foot.
+- This technique uses the statistical relationship between historical data and variables; e.g. cost of painting a wall per square foot.

 - It is more accurate than the analogous estimation.

 - This technique uses three estimates to calculate the average estimate.
 The three estimates are the most likely cost, the pessimistic cost, and the optimistic cost.

-- It reduces the biases, risks, and uncertainties from the estimation.
+- It reduces bias, risk, and uncertainty from the estimation.

 - It is more accurate than the analogous and parametric estimating techniques.

-- This technique is the most accurate technique of all the techniques discussed above.
+- This technique is the most accurate technique of all the techniques presented.

 - This technique can only be used when every detail about the project is available.

-- This is very time-consuming and costly technique, but gives reliable and most accurate result.
+- This is a time-consuming and costly technique, but gives the most reliable and accurate result.

 Here, this blog-post about the 4 tools to estimate cost comes to a close.
 I hope that this article is useful to you.
 Feel free to post any comments or question you might have in the comments section.